lehman-webdev/2019-spring/README.md

 **Instructor:** Ross Dakin
 **Lecture:** Monday 6:00-9:30 p.m.
 (Gillet 207)
-**Office Hours:** By Apointment (in person) / [Slack](https://lehman-webdev.slack.com/messages/GG4CKP5PX) (virtual) **Grading:** Letter Grade
+**Office Hours:** By Appointment (in person) or on Slack (virtual) **Grading:** Letter Grade

-## Rationalle
+## Rationale

-In a world increasingly-connected by the Internet, the World Wide Web has emerged as a nearly-ubiquitous platform for personal communication, business operations, and global information sharing.
+In a world increasingly connected by the Internet, the World Wide Web has emerged as a nearly-ubiquitous platform for personal communication, business operations, and global information sharing.

-Any student of a technological field-and especially students of computer science/engineering-would be well-served by developing an understanding of the web and a proficiency in creation of the applications that it enables.
+Any student of a technological field-and especially students of computer science/engineering-would be well-served by developing an understanding of the web and a proficiency in the creation of the applications that it enables.

 ## Course Aims and Outcomes
 ### Aims
 As a result of participating in this course, students will be able to explain the various elements of the web ecosystem, demonstrate proficiency in the fundamental languages of web programming, and create front-end web applications using contemporary tooling in preparation for a career involving web development.

 ### Specific Learning Outcomes
 By the end of this course, students will be well-versed in the fundamentals of web application development.
 Emphasis is placed on developing a foundation in plain HTML, CSS, and JavaScript, including a knowledge of their historical revisions and browser adoption of their latest versions.
 Building on this foundation, client-side JavaScript frameworks are introduced; students will learn the concepts, syntax, and benefits of jQuery (as it is still widely used despite having fallen out of favor for newer frameworks) then learn a more contemporary front-end JavaScript framework (e.g. vue.js).
 The course will discuss back-end web application constructs such as databases, application servers, and network infrastructure, placing an emphasis on API-driven programming paradigms.
-By the completion of the course, students will be able to develop a client-side web application utilizing third-party data APIs and discuss the benefits of various architectures, design patterns, and elements of production-readyness.
+By the completion of the course, students will be able to develop a client-side web application utilizing third-party data APIs and discuss the benefits of various architectures, design patterns, and elements of production-readiness.
 Specific concepts and technologies are highlighted in the course schedule below.

 ## Format and Procedures
 This course meets twice per week for two 100-minute periods without an additional lab component.
 This course is intended to reflect industry norms as much as possible; to that end, project delivery and collaboration are emphasized over attendance and summative assessment.